markusos/topic-extraction/README.md

 ## Extract topics

-- Run 'java -jar topic-0.5-jar-with-dependencies.jar -e' to extract topics from "test_input.txt" file.
+- Run 'java -jar topic-0.5-jar-with-dependencies.jar -e' to extract topics from "input.txt" file.

    You can change the input file in 'com.findwise.topic.extractor.Main' and tweak the parameters for the system.
    When done, the file 'result.html' contains the result as well as the relationship graph of the found topics.